 How Red Light Therapy Supports Athletic Performance

-Here’s how it supports performance:
+Here's how it may support performance:

-Red Light Therapy for Recovery and Injury Prevention
+Red Light Therapy for Recovery and Comfort

 Using Red Light Therapy in Sports Training